pablodecm/paper-inferno/paper/paper.md

-The statistical model described above has up to four unknown parameters: the expected number of signal observations $s$, the background mean shift $r$, the background exponential rate in the third dimension $\lambda$ and the expected number of background observations.
+The statistical model described above has up to four unknown parameters: the expected number of signal observations $s$, the background mean shift $r$, the background exponential rate in the third dimension $\lambda$, and the expected number of background observations.
 The effect of the expected number of signal and background observations $s$ and $b$ can be easily included in the computation graph by weighting the signal and background observations.
 This is equivalent to scaling the resulting vector of Poisson counts (or its differentiable approximation) if a non-parametric counting model as the one described in [@Sec:method] is used.
-Instead the effect of $r$ and $\lambda$, both nuisance parameters that will define the background distribution are more easily modelled as transformation of the input data $\boldsymbol{x}$.
+Instead the effect of $r$ and $\lambda$, both nuisance parameters that will define the background distribution, is more easily modelled as a transformation of the input data $\boldsymbol{x}$.
 In particular,
 $r$ is a nuisance parameter that causes a shift on the background along the first dimension  and its effect can accounted for in the computation graph by simply adding $(r,0.0,0.0)$ to each observation in the mini-batch generated from the background distribution.
 Similarly, the effect of $\lambda$ can be modelled by multiplying
-$x_2$ by ratio between the $\lambda_0$ used for generation and that one being modelled.
+$x_2$ by the ratio between the $\lambda_0$ used for generation and the one being modelled.
 These transformations are specific for this example, but alternative transformations depending on